 Even after the Consent to Adoption is approved by the court, it may be challenged through specific procedures.
 First, the consent to adoption must be challenged within a year after approval.
 Second, consent can only be revoked in cases of fraud, duress, or lack of mental capacity.
 These are difficult allegations to prove, and most adoptions will not be overturned.

-The attorneys at Ashby Law believe strongly in adoption, and want to help you add to your family.
-If you need assistance with an adoption or child custody case, schedule an appointment at Ashby Law today by calling 509-572-3700.
+The attorneys at Pacific Northwest Family Law believe strongly in adoption, and want to help you add to your family.
+If you need assistance with an adoption or child custody case, schedule an appointment at Pacific Northwest Family Law today by calling 509-572-3700.